Status of Jerusalem: Location of foreign embassies

 The United States relocated its embassy to Israel to Jerusalem in 2018, as did Guatemala.
 Honduras followed in 2021.
 A number of countries have indicated that they could relocate their embassies to Jerusalem in the future, including Australia, Brazil, the Czech Republic, the Dominican Republic and Serbia.
 In December 2020, the Czech Republic indicated that in 2021 it will open a Jerusalem branch office of the Czech Embassy in Tel Aviv.
 Hungary had previously opened an official diplomatic mission in Jerusalem.
 Kosovo committed to opening its embassy in Jerusalem when Israel and Kosovo established diplomatic relations in February 2021.
-By late 2022, only Guatemala, Honduras and the partially-recognized state of Kosovo maintain embassies in Jerusalem – Paraguay reversed the 2018 relocation of its embassy from Tel Aviv to Jerusalem within months and the Honduran foreign ministry have stated that they are also considering relocating theirs back to Tel Aviv.
-Fiji and Papua New Guinea have announced their intentions to open embassies in Jerusalem by the end of 2023.
+By late 2022, only the United States, Guatemala, Honduras and the partially-recognized state of Kosovo maintain embassies in Jerusalem – Paraguay reversed the 2018 relocation of its embassy from Tel Aviv to Jerusalem within months and the Honduran foreign ministry have stated that they are also considering relocating theirs back to Tel Aviv.
+Fiji and Papua New Guinea have announced their intentions to open embassies in Jerusalem by the end of 2023, while Paraguay also announced its plans to reopen its embassy in Jerusalem in November 2023, making it effective in December 2024.

 Palestinian officials have consistently condemned each such relocation and diplomatic offices in Jerusalem, saying that they constitute "a flagrant violation of international law and goes against the unified EU position on the legal status of Jerusalem."

 China

-China recognizes East Jerusalem as the capital of the State of Palestine.
+The People's Republic of China (PRC) recognizes East Jerusalem as the capital of the State of Palestine.
 In a 2016 speech to the Arab League, Chinese Communist Party general secretary Xi Jinping said that "China firmly supports the Middle East peace process and supports the establishment of a State of Palestine enjoying full sovereignty on the basis of the 1967 borders and with East Jerusalem as its capital."
-China announced that this position remains unchanged in the aftermath of the US recognizing Jerusalem as Israel's capital.
+China announced that this position remains unchanged in the aftermath of the U.S. recognizing Jerusalem as Israel's capital.